lvsantarosa/FLDAS_GLDAS_Processing/README.md

 # FLDAS and GRACE Hydrological Analysis

-This tutorial is to process the data set from FLDAS and GLDAS with many examples.
+This tutorial will guide you through processing the FLDAS and GLDAS datasets with numerous examples.

-## See the tutorial to batch download with wget using the list of links from GES DISC
+### Check out the tutorial to learn how to batch download using wget and a list of links from GES DISC.
 https://github.com/lvsantarosa/NASA-data-download

-## FLDAS data set
+### FLDAS data set
 https://drive.google.com/drive/folders/1vN38-ITfCfNr8zKqRVOF5A4mDXzyD3S-?usp=sharing

-## GRACE data set
+### GRACE data set
 https://drive.google.com/drive/folders/1POHPCusc-XGcNavhGnniFnVQrWl56Cgy?usp=sharing